 - Location: Lifelong Learning classrooms, Continuing Education Building

 One-time guest pass, Member or Non-member at the door - $20.

 About the Instructor

-Toby G. Rossman, PhD, held the rank of tenured Professor of Environmental Medicine at New York University School of Medicine until 2009, when she ended her tenure.
-She was also Director of the Molecular and Genetic Toxicology research program.
-She has taught since 1968.
-She received research funding for the genetic effects of environmental carcinogens for over 30 years, mainly from the NIH.
-She has published over 120 peer-reviewed articles and edited one book and was on the editorial boards of four scientific journals.
-Rossman is a member of the American Chemical Society, Environmental Mutagen Society, Society of Toxicology, and American Association for Cancer Research.
-She consulted for the NIH, USEPA and is currently a part-time NYU Professor, Director of the Hudson Valley Science Café, lecturer at public venues, and a consultant to the legal profession on toxic torts.
+Toby G. Rossman, PhD, is Professor of Environmental Medicine at NYU School of Medicine.
+She received research funding for the genetic effects of environmental carcinogens for over 30 years, mainly from the NIH, published over 120 peer-reviewed articles, and was on the editorial boards of four scientific journals.
+Rossman consulted for the NIH, USEPA and WHO.
+She is currently a part-time NYU Professor, Director of the Hudson Valley Science Café, lecturer at public venues, and a consultant to the legal profession on toxic torts.